 - Provide brief report about the summer workshop after the completion of the workshop.

-- Take one of two STLx MOOC online courses.
+- Take one of two STLx MOOC courses during the spring semester of 2017.
 Below are the course details:

 The application for 2017 STL-MISTI Summer Fellows will include: